yukimemasade/portfolio/README.md

 # portfolio
-Research work during the course of study from SkyPro This repository contains my analytics portfolio, including dashboards, data analysis research, and SQL solutions for various tasks.
+Research work during the course of study from SkyPro This repository contains my analytics portfolio with examples of data analysis, dashboards, and SQL solutions based on a retail dataset.

-## Contents
+## Projects

-### 1. Dashboards & Presentation
+### 1. Retail Dashboards & Presentation
-A presentation with dashboards based on retailer data analysis.
+A presentation with dashboards built on retailer data.

-The dashboards demonstrate:
+The dashboards include:
+- sales dynamics
-- key business metrics
+- key performance metrics
-- trends and dynamics
-- insights for decision-making
+- data-driven insights for business decisions

 Tools:
+- SQL (data preparation)
-- BI dashboards (screenshots included)
+- BI dashboards (visual analysis)
-- SQL for data preparation

 Folder:
-- /dashboards
 - /presentation

 ---

-### 2. Retail Data Research
+### 2. Retail Data Analysis Research
-A document with exploratory data analysis and insights based on a retailer dataset.
+A document with exploratory data analysis of a retailer dataset.

-The research includes:
+The analysis covers:
 - data cleaning and preparation
 - descriptive statistics
-- analysis of sales dynamics
+- sales and customer behavior analysis
 - insights and conclusions

-Tools:
-- SQL
-- analytical reasoning
-- documentation of findings

 Folder:
 - /research